cderickson/MTGO-Tracker/README.md

 </p>

 ## Getting Started
 Import your data by clicking **'File => Load MTGO GameLogs'**.
-Select the folder containing your GameLog files (if it has not already been set, or if you wish to import from a different folder).
+Select the folder containing your GameLog files.
 MTGO saves these files in **"C:\Users\\[User]\AppData\Local\Apps\2.0"** by default.

-Set default Hero to your MTGO username by clicking **'Data => Set Default Hero'**.
+Set the default Hero to your MTGO username by clicking **'Data => Set Default Hero'**.
 This will make an individualized dataset more readable.
 The statistics window will also become accessible from the left-panel, allowing you to view general statistics regarding your personal performance.

 Complete your dataset by using the **Data Cleaning** methods described below to fill in information for attributes such as Deck Archetype, Deck Name, Match Format, and more.